wang-joseph/wang-joseph/README.md

   Hi there!
 I'm Joseph Wang, a first year Computer Science student currently at the University of Waterloo.
   <br /><br />
   If you're reading this, hello there!
-I hope this README helps you understand me a bit more, so that you can properly address me as "that one guy who has a github that he obnoxiously put everywhere".
+I hope this README helps you understand me a bit more.
 In the odd case that you might be an employer, hackathon organizer, or my mother, I promise that I can write a lot more formally.
 A job would be nice.
 Please hire me.
   <br /><br />
-  I use Python a lot, but I also use JS/TS, and Java (My Java projects are mostly school projects though).
-Outside of what's shown here, I also learn and dabble occasionally in Julia, C, and Kotlin (nothing pushed to GitHub though).
+  I use Python a lot, but I also use JS/TS and Java (My Java projects are mostly school projects though).
+Outside of what's shown here, I also dabble occasionally in Julia, C, Dart, Rust, and Kotlin.

   </p>
 </div>